 - many natural kelp beds are in marine reserves, or in recreational or commercial areas.

-- the production robotic submarines will be less expensive than one might expect because they will be made out of reinforced concrete and numerous subsystems are already available in production quantities (automated guidance & control, communications, batteries, pumps, sensors).
+- the production underwater drones will be less expensive than one might expect because they will be made out of reinforced concrete and numerous subsystems are already available in production quantities (automated guidance & control, communications, batteries, pumps, sensors).

 - most importantly, kelp grown in the open ocean can utilize massive open ocean areas to supply an energy feedstock sufficient for the projected peak world population at the current U.S. per capita rate of energy consumption of ~9500W/person.